cjualia/MS_thesis_PS_estimation_ML/README.md

 Balance was quantified using:

-Absolute Standardized Mean Differences (ASMD) for each covariate
+* Absolute Standardized Mean Differences (ASMD) for each covariate

-Average ASMD (ASAM) across all confounders
+* The Average ASMD (ASAM) was computed across all identified confounders as a global measure of balance.

+ **NOTE**: _Only confounders were included in the ASAM calculation, as the primary objective was to evaluate whether these confounding variables were adequately adjusted for._

 ![General Workflow](images/general_workflow.png)

-This project adopts the strategy proposed by Cannas & Arpino [19], which prioritizes covariate balance over predictive performance when tuning hyperparameters.
+This project adopts the strategy proposed by Cannas & Arpino [3], which prioritizes covariate balance over predictive performance when tuning hyperparameters.
 Specifically, optimal hyperparameters are selected based on the evaluation of global covariate balance, measured using ASAM, rather than traditional predictive metrics such as accuracy.

 In brief, multiple models are trained with different hyperparameter configurations.
 For each model, PS are estimated and applied using both IPW and nearest-neighbor matching.
 The resulting covariate balance is then assessed via ASAM.
 The optimal hyperparameter is the one that yields the lowest ASAM, indicating better balance between treated and untreated groups.

 ![Hyperparameter optimization](images/ajuste_hp.png)

-Note: Only one hyperparameter per machine learning method was tuned to reduce computational cost:
+**NOTE**: _Only one hyperparameter per machine learning method was tuned to reduce computational cost_:

 * `mtry` for Random Forest